 Delta Sigma Phi awards its chapters and individual members with several honors for outstanding success.
 Here is a list of our most recent award recipients.

 Created in 1969, the Mr. Delta Sig Award serves as the Fraternity’s highest honor, bestowed upon an individual who has given extraordinary service to the Fraternity for an extended amount of time.
-In 2017, Delta Sigma Phi once again began selecting a Mr. Delta Sig annually.
+This award is presented annually.
+Click here for a list of past Mr. Delta Sig Award recipients.

 Career Achievement Award

 The Career Achievement Award is presented to members of the Fraternity who have achieved outstanding success within their chosen professions.
 First given in 1985, the list of recipients includes two Pulitzer Prize winners, a U.S. presidential candidate, a member of the U.S. House of Representatives, U.S. President Ronald Reagan’s deputy chief of staff, the former chairman of NCR, the CEO of the Hershey, former CEO of Walmart, and others.
 Click here for a list of past Career Achievement Award recipients.

 First presented in 1965, the Outstanding Undergraduate Award was named in honor of E. Allen James, North Carolina State University ’65, upon his retirement as Executive Director of the Fraternity in 1987.
-This award is presented annually to the undergraduate member who has contributed the most to his chapter and the Fraternity.
+This award is presented during convention years to the undergraduate member who has contributed the most to his chapter and the Fraternity.
 Click here for a list of past E. Allen James Award recipients.